 Blood Orange Mocktail

-Mocktails are often associated with summer, outdoor events, and social gatherings but there are also tons of fun non-alcoholic mixed drinks perfect for colder weather.
+Mocktails are often associated with outdoor events, social gatherings, and summer, but there are also tons of fun non-alcoholic mixed drinks perfect for colder weather.
 You can enjoy this bright blood orange mocktail all year long but it is perfect for when citrus season is at its peak.

 About This Recipe